aws/aws-sdk-js-v3/clients/client-finspace/README.md

 AWS SDK for JavaScript Finspace Client for Node.js, Browser and React Native.

-<p>The FinSpace management service provides the APIs for managing the FinSpace
+<p>The FinSpace management service provides the APIs for managing FinSpace environments.</p>
-environments. </p>

 ## Installing